yellowcardfinancial/backend-engineering-test/readme.md

 ## Problem
 DynamoDb actions limit to 1mb of data per call.
 This table has 30,000 transactions and can only retrieve ~5,286 of them.

-The API Endpoint **must** accept country code, currency, the size limit of the # of transactions to retrieve per page, and some identifier, whether it be a page number or unique key, to be able to traverse forwards and backwards in the results in orde.
+The API Endpoint **must** accept country code, currency, the size limit of the # of transactions to retrieve per page, and some identifier, whether it be a page number or unique key, to be able to traverse forwards and backwards in the results in order.

 ## Notes
 Remember, the end result is an API that is setup for a transaction history page on a UI.
 There is far from a single solution.
 This problem is open-ended such that attributes can be added to the generated data, indexes can be added on the resource configuration in `serverless.yml`, etc.

+Performance and elegance is important. `Scans do not have to be used. `

 ## Review
 We've set this project up in a way that allows for a simple review process from start to finish.